 My heart condition is now something people discover about me, rather than something I worry they’ll need to know.

 Enter your email address to receive notifications for author Sarah Gundle

-You have been added to the notification list for author Sarah Gundle
+Confirmation link sent to your email to add you to notification list for author Sarah Gundle